Overview

 mise is the contributor entrypoint.
 It pins top-level

-ecosystem entrypoints such as Pixi, Zig, Python, uv, Node, and pnpm.
+Mise also provides ecosystem entrypoints such as Pixi, Zig, Python, uv, Node,

-pixi owns the C and C++ native build environment.
-It
+pixi installs the Linux C and C++ compilers and desktop

-configuration or native package discovery.
-CMake, Ninja, pkg-config, shader
+native libraries used by local builds.
+CMake, Ninja, pkg-config, shader tools,

 Language package managers own dependencies inside their ecosystems.
 For example,